tristanjuricek/asciilab/README.md

 ## TO DO

-- Setup a client from admin -> api
 - Figure out where to initialize our tables
 - Create an integrated test suite that calls our stuff running against a PostgreSQL instance
 - Add REPO admin page